 The perfect BBQ should be freezing.
 Yep, you read that right, freeze your food to save it from ending up in the bin!

-Whether you’re filling up the fridge ahead of the big day, cooking up a storm for family and friends or putting away leftovers for another day, no problem!
-In fact, your best option is to … freeze!
+Whether you’re filling up the fridge ahead of the big day, cooking up a storm for family and friends, or putting away leftovers for another day - no problem.

 The solution?
 BBQ prep with your freezer